Helping Responders in Need: Information for Behavioral Health Professionals

 2. You will be contacted by the Firefighter Behavioral Health Alliance to confirm your eligibility to participate.

-3. You will need to take the online course, A Firefighter’s Life, to learn about the special mental and behavioral health considerations facing emergency responders.
-The training takes approximately two and a half hours.* (Note: You may be eligible to be exempt from this training if you have firsthand experience with the emergency services.)
+3. You will need to take the 90-minute online course, A Firefighter’s Life, to learn about the special mental and behavioral health considerations facing emergency responders.
+(You may be eligible to be exempt from this training if you have firsthand experience with the emergency services.)

 The Directory of Behavioral Health Professionals is updated monthly.
 Access the directory here.
 Learn more about the NVFC’s initiatives to address emergency responder behavioral health through our Share the Load program here.